runtime.onMessageExternal

 sendResponse

 A function to call, at most once, to send a response to the message.
-The function takes a single argument, which may be any JSON-ifiable object.
+The function takes one argument, which is a JSON-ifiable object.
 This argument is passed back to the message sender.

-If you have more than one onMessageExternal listener in the same document, then only one may send a response.
+If you have more than one onMessageExternal listener in the same document, then only one can send a response.

-• return a Promise from the listener function and resolve the promise when the response is ready.
+• Return a Promise from the listener function and resolve the promise when the response is ready.
+This is the preferred approach.

 Examples